-6.6.1.
+- 6.6.1.
 The DSL is a member of the senior leadership team.
-The named DSL in school is Tracey Conlon Deputy Headteacher.
+The name DSL in school is Tracey Conlon.
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.

-- 6.6.2.
+This includes online safety and understanding the filtering and monitoring processes in place. - 6.6.2.
 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-The DSL can also be contacted out of school hours if necessary via email. - 6.6.3.
-When the DSL is absent, Natalie Swearman, Headteacher (DDSL) will act as cover. - 6.6.4.
-If the DSL and Deputy are not available, Tracey Senior (DDSL) will act as cover (for example, during out-of-hours/out-of-term activities). - 6.6.5.
-The DSL will be given the time, funding, training, resources and support to: - Provide advice and support to other staff on child welfare and child protection matters; - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so; - Contribute to the assessment of children; - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly; - Have a good understanding of harmful sexual behavior; - Understand the filtering and monitoring systems and processes in place to ensure the school. - 6.6.6.
-The DSL and deputy DSL will also: - Keep the Headteacher informed of any issues; - Liaise with local authority case managers and designated officers for child protection concerns as appropriate; - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies; - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support; - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search.
+The DSL can also be contacted out of school hours, if necessary, via email. - 6.6.3.
+When the DSL is absent, the deputy Tracey Senior will act as cover. - 6.6.4.
+If the DSL and Deputy are not available, then Natalie Swearman for the relevant department will act as cover (for example, during out-of-hours/out-of-term activities). - 6.6.5.
+The DSL will be given the time, funding, training, resources and support to: - Provide advice and support to other staff on child welfare and child protection matters; - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so; - Contribute to the assessment of children; - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly; - Have a good understanding of harmful sexual behaviour; - Understand the filtering and monitoring systems and processes in place to ensure the school. - 6.6.6.
+The DSL and deputy DSL will also: - Keep the Headteacher informed of any issues;

+- Liaise with local authority case managers and designated officers for child protection concerns as appropriate; - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies; - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support; - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search.